robertvanoverbeek/AirflowTutorial/README.md

 Pandas, google-cloud-bigquery, google-cloud-dataflow, google-cloud-storage, Pandas-gbq, tensorflow and kubernetes.

 When you use the button 'PYPI PACKAGES' you will be able to select more Python packages (more information on: https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies).
+For this tutorial we do not need additional packages.

 In order to deploy a DAG file, drill down on the link DAGs folder.
-In chapter 5 I will explain how you can deploy the DAG of this repository (contained in the DAG folder of this repository), but before that I will explain the structure of this DAG and how to build one in chapter 4.
+In chapter 5, I will explain how you can deploy the DAG of this repository (contained in the DAG folder of this repository), but before that I will explain the structure of this DAG file and how to build one in the following chapter.

 ### 4. DAG structure and building a DAG
 With Airflow you can deploy DAGs, which stands for Directed Acyclic graph.
 This is a finite directed graph with no directed cycles.
 Therefore the graph always follows one direction and does not form a circle.
 The simple DAG for this tutorial is shown below: